-- (1) A halibut license validated for halibut fishing in Area 2 may not be validated for halibut fishing in any other area at the same time. - (m) A halibut license validated for halibut fishing in Areas 3C, 4A, 4D and the first seasons in Areas 4B and 4C may at the same time be validated for halibut fishing in the first season in Area 3B when the latter area is opened. - (n) A halibut license may be validated for halibut fishing in more than one of Areas 3A, 3B, 3C, 4B, 4C or 4D after 1500 hours of the 29th day of April. - (o) A halibut license shall not be valid for halibut fishing in any area closed to halibut fishing nor for the possession of halibut in any area closed to halibut fishing except while in actual transit to an area open to halibut fishing, or to or within a port of sale.
-The said license shall become invalid for the possession of halibut if the licensed vessel is fishing or attempting to fish for any species of fish in any area closed to halibut fishing, or if the vessel has not complied with the provisions of Section 14 of these regulations, if applicable. - (p) Any vessel which is not required to be licensed for halibut fishing under paragraph (a) of this section of these regulations shall not possess any halibut of any origin in any area closed to halibut fishing except while in actual transit to or within a port of sale. - (q) A halibut license shall not be valid for halibut fishing in any area in 1972 if the vessel has fished in Areas 4A, 4B, 4C and that portion of Area 4D east of 175° W. longitude in 1972 with set lines of the type commonly used in the Pacific Coast halibut fishery during the 48 hours prior to commencement of the halibut fishing season in the aforesaid areas in Bering Sea; and the fishing with set lines shall in said areas and within this 48-hour period be construed to include the setting out of mark buoys. - (r) No person on any vessel which is required to have a halibut license under paragraph (a) of this section shall fish for halibut or have halibut in his possession, unless said vessel has a valid license issued and in force in conformity with the provisions of this section.
+- (e) The halibut license of any vessel fishing for halibut in Areas 3C, 4A, 4B, 4C or 4D must be validated at Sand Point, Alaska, both prior to such fishing and prior to unloading any halibut at any port or place other than Sand Point, Alaska. - (f) A halibut license shall not be validated for departure for halibut fishing in Areas 2, 3A or 3B from any port or place inside said areas prior to 0800 hours on May 8, or from any port or place outside said areas prior to 0800 hours on May 6. - (g) A halibut license shall not be validated for departure for halibut fishing in Areas 3C, 4A, 4B, 4C or 4D from any port or place outside said areas prior to 0800 hours March 28, except that a halibut license may be validated for departure for the second halibut fishing seasons in Areas 4A, 4B and 4C at any time prior to commencement of the second halibut fishing seasons in said areas. - (h) Notwithstanding the provisions of paragraph (d) of Section 3 of these regulations, a halibut license shall not be valid for halibut fishing in that portion of Area 4D that is east of the meridian of 175° W. after 0600 hours of the 20th day of June, unless the master or operator of the vessel shall notify the International Pacific Halibut Commission, Seattle; or the United States customs officer, Sand Point, Alaska, at least 24 hours prior to entry into said area the intention of the vessel to shift its fishing activities into the area. - (i) A halibut license may be validated for halibut fishing in more than one area. - (j) A halibut license shall not be valid for halibut fishing nor for possession of halibut in any area closed to halibut fishing except while in actual transit to an area open to halibut fishing, or to or within a port of sale.
+The said license shall become invalid for the possession of halibut if the licensed vessel is fishing or attempting to fish for any species of fish in any area closed to halibut fishing, or if the vessel has not complied with the provisions of Section 15 of these regulations, if applicable. - (k) Any vessel which is not required to be licensed for halibut fishing under paragraph (a) of this section of these regulations shall not possess any halibut of any origin in any area closed to halibut fishing except while in actual transit to or within a port of sale. - (1) A halibut license shall not be valid for halibut fishing in any area in 1973 if the vessel has fished in Areas 4A, 4B, 4C or that portion of Area 4D east of 175° W. longitude in 1973 with set-lines of the type commonly used in the Pacific Coast halibut fishery during the 48 hours prior to commencement of the halibut fishing season in the aforesaid areas in Bering Sea; and the fishing with set-lines shall in said areas and within this 48-hour period be construed to include the setting out of mark buoys.

+(m) No person on any vessel which is required to have a halibut license under paragraph (a) of this section shall fish for halibut or have halibut in his possession, unless said vessel has a valid license issued and in force in conformity with the provisions of this section.

-Section 8.
+Section 9.
 Statistical Return by Vessels